 Given the power that the New York Times wields, it’s easy to see why all the low-fatters are uneasy.
 Their goose is cooked because the New York Times has put its reverse imprimatur on their beloved low-fat diet.

 And the New York Times continues to pile on.
 As I write this at 10:30 PM Pacific Time tomorrow’s paper is already online, and there is yet another article bashing the low-fat diet.
-This one, entitled “Another Fad Hits the Wall” relegates the low-fat diet to fad status.
+This one, titled “Another Fad Hits the Wall” relegates the low-fat diet to fad status.
 The death knell for low-fat products is ringing.

 Last year, 12.8 percent of all the new products churned out by food companies were emblazoned with a low-fat or fat-free label, according to ProductScan Online, everything from low-fat tortilla chips to cheese slices, peanut butter, refrigerated dip and hot dogs.